Subscribe today for more stories, tips, and updates.

 3 Comments

-Baby, it is cold outside and keeping your babies warm when you’re out and about is incredibly important.
+Baby, it’s cold outside!
+Keeping your babies warm when you’re out and about is incredibly important.
 But puffy coats, snowsuits and bunting products can keep kids from being as safe as possible while buckled into their car safety seats.

 Use these tips to help keep your kids riding safely during the winter: